Superman: Great Kandor! Batman, your space helmet doesn't cover your head! How can you—?

 - Given that the Borg don't need to eat it's entirely possible that they don't need to breathe.
 It's also possible forcefield trickery is at play, or those drones seen working on the Enterprise hull have been specifically modified to function in a vacuum.

-- In The Empire Strikes Back, while they use breathing masks at the time, when Han, Leia, and Chewy venture outside the Falcon while hiding in what turns out to be a giant space worm, they don't seem to have any protection against decompression.
+- Star Wars: In The Empire Strikes Back, while they use breathing masks at the time, when Han, Leia, and Chewie venture outside the Millennium Falcon while hiding in what turns out to be a giant space slug, they don't seem to have any protection against decompression.
 One could assume the asteroid was large enough to have enough of some semblance of an atmosphere, or that the worm's innards are responsible.

 - Abused in Superman IV: The Quest for Peace: Superman talks in space.